the-road-to-graphql/the-road-to-graphql/manuscript/00-foreword/02-requirements.md

 ## Requirements

-To get the most out of this book, you should be familiar with the basics of web development, which includes some knowledge of HTML, CSS and JavaScript.
-You will also need to be familiar with the term [API](https://www.robinwieruch.de/what-is-an-api-javascript/), because they are discussed frequently.
-I encourage you to join the official [Slack Group](https://slack-the-road-to-learn-react.wieruch.com/) for the book, help or get help from others.
+To get the most out of this book, you should be familiar with the basics of web development, which includes knowledge of HTML, CSS and JavaScript.
+This [article](https://www.robinwieruch.de/how-to-learn-framework/) mentions several things that should be kinda familiar regarding JavaScript before you start to read this book.
+You will also need to be familiar with the term API, which I explained [here](https://www.robinwieruch.de/what-is-an-api-javascript/), because APIs are used frequently for the applications in this book.

-### React

-The Road to learn React teaches you to make the transition from JavaScript ES5 to JavaScript ES6.
-After having read the Road to learn React, you should possess all the knowledge to read this book.

 ### Editor and Terminal

-For the development environment, use a running editor or IDE and terminal (command line tool), and [follow my setup guide](https://www.robinwieruch.de/developer-setup/).
-It is adjusted for MacOS users, but you can find a Windows setup guide for React, too.
-There are lots of articles about setting up a web development environment for your OS.
+For the development environment, use a terminal/command line tool or an IDE with an integrated terminal.
+[Follow my setup guide](https://www.robinwieruch.de/developer-setup/) if you're unsure about which tools to use.
+The guide is set up for MacOS users, but you can find a Windows setup guide there as well.

-Optionally, you can also use git and GitHub while conducting the exercises in the book, to keep your projects and the progress in repositories on GitHub.
-There exists a [little guide](https://www.robinwieruch.de/git-essential-commands/) on how to use these tools.
-Once again, it is not mandatory for the book, and it can be overwhelming to learn everything from scratch.
-You can skip it if you are a newcomer to web development, or if you'd just like to focus on the essential parts taught in this book.

 ### Node and NPM

-On the server-side, this book uses Node with Express as library to teach about GraphQL in JavaScript.
-You don't need to know much about those technologies before using them for your first GraphQL powered applications.
-The book will guide you through the process of setting up a Node application with Express and shows you how to weave GraphQL into the mix.
-Afterward, you should be able to consume the GraphQL API provided by your server-side application in your client-side application.

-You will need to have [node and npm](https://nodejs.org/en/) installed, which are used to manage the libraries we'll use along the way.
-In this book, you will install external node packages via npm (node package manager).
-These node packages can be libraries or whole frameworks.
-You can verify which node and npm versions you have in the command line.
-If you don't see output in the terminal, you will need to install node and npm.
-These are the versions used for this publication:
+[Node and npm](https://nodejs.org/en/) should be installed, as they will run the applications we build and manage their libraries.
+You will install external node packages via npm (node package manager) during these tutorials, either as libraries or entire frameworks.
+You can verify which node and npm versions you have in the command line:

 {title="Command Line",lang="text"}
 ~~~~~~~~
 node --version
 *v10.11.0
 npm --version
-*v6.4.1
+*v6.5.0
 ~~~~~~~~

-If you read the Road to learn React, you should be familiar with the setup already, since it introduces the npm ecosystem as well.
+These are the versions used for this publication.
+If you don't see output in your terminal, you will need to install node and npm.

+### React

+My other book, The Road to learn React, teaches the fundamentals about React, like how to make the transition from JavaScript ES5 to JavaScript ES6.
+It is available for free, and after having read it, you should possess all the understanding necessary to work with the applications from this book.